Aoibhinn/portfolio_2/README.md

-# Test you coding knowledge
+# Test your coding knowledge

 This is a five-question quiz testing the player on common coding acronyms.
 For each question, the player will have the opportunity to choose one out of four possible answers.